system76/docs/content/install-ubuntu.md

 ### User creation

-This is when you will create your first user in your new install of Ubuntu.
+This is when you will create your first user for your new installation of Ubuntu.

 ![User Creation](/images/install-ubuntu/install-ubuntu-24.04-10.png)